Career Timeline of Justin Fields: Major Achievements and Milestones

 Discover the career path of Justin Fields, from the first major opportunity to industry-changing achievements.

-Justin Fields is an American football quarterback currently playing for the Pittsburgh Steelers in the NFL.
-He previously played college football at Ohio State, where he earned two Big Ten Offensive Player of the Year awards and led the team to the 2021 National Championship Game.
-Before Ohio State, Fields briefly played for the Georgia Bulldogs.
+Justin Fields is an American professional football quarterback currently playing for the New York Jets in the NFL.
+He initially played college football for the Georgia Bulldogs before transferring to Ohio State.
+As a Buckeye, he distinguished himself, twice earning the Big Ten Offensive Player of the Year award and leading the team to the 2021 National Championship Game.

 In October 2017, Justin Fields committed to the University of Georgia to play college football, withdrawing a previous commitment to Penn State.